warber0x/Libnfc_custom_function/Custom_Function_method_1.md

 Whenever you want to create a custom function in libnfc to add a new feature or read a tag/RFID Card that is not fully integrated (like SRx for my case), this article is for you:

-I'm using this equipments:
+That's what I'm using:
 - Arduino UNO.
 - Adafruit PN532
 - Breadboard
-- PN532 use SPI
+- PN532 soldered to use SPI protocol
-- Arduino & libnfc configured to use UART.
+- Arduino & libnfc configured to use UART through Arduino.

-1 - First you have to know if you will use Arduino like a bridge to adafruit PN532 or not.
-I Compiled libnfc to use UART like so:
+1 - First, you have to know if you will use Arduino like a bridge to adafruit PN532 or not.
+For my case, I configured libnfc like so:
 > autoreconf -vis
 > ./configure --with-drivers=pn532_uart --sysconfdir=/etc --prefix=/usr
 > make clean all

-You can follow the tutorial from nfc-tools.org to learn how to compile your libnfc.
+If you have a specefic needs, you can visit and follow the tutorial from nfc-tools.org to learn how to compile your libnfc.

 2 - When the libnfc is installed and the examples work, open pn53x.h in libnfcfolder/libnfc/chips/ 3 - Add your prototype function, in my case, I try to add a custom function that will read SRx rfid TAG.
 At first, I will add a copy of function that's responsible to initiate the tag and read the UID: